William H. Gruber: Life and work

 Gruber obtained his BS from the University of Pennsylvania in 1956, and his PhD in economics from Massachusetts Institute of Technology in 1965 with the thesis, entitled "Productivity.
 Education and Changes In the Labor Force."

 Gruber had started his career in finance at the General Electric Company.
 After his graduation at MIT he became associate professor of accounting at Northeastern University, and started the consulting firm Research and Planning Institute in West Newton, Massachusetts.
 In 1971 at the Northeastern University's School of Business Administration, he became director of the university's Northeastern University Research Program on the Management of Science and Technology.
 He also held research positions at the M.I.T.
 Sloan School of Management and at Harvard Business School.

 In the 1980s he moved to the MIT Sloan School of Management, where he was appointed assistant professor of management, and was "economic consultant to the study contractor for the research on government patent policy sponsored by the Committee on Government Patent Policy."
-Gruber was a member of The Institute of Management Sciences, the American Economic Association, and the Industrial Relations and Research Association.

-Gruber's academic appointments include several decades as a professor at MIT, Boston College, Northeastern University, and work as a research associate at Harvard Business School.
-His academic research was supported by grants to MIT and Harvard Business School from NASA, U.S. Department of Energy, IBM, and the National Science Foundation.